LinkedEarth/governance/code-of-conduct.md

 ## Consequences for Harassment and Discrimination

 If a member of the community at large engages in behavior which is harassing or discriminatory in any way, once the incident is reported, the LinkedEarth leadership may take any action they deem appropriate.
-These actions include, but are not limited to, issuing a warning, requiring an apology, or a permanent or temporary ban from some or all LinkedEarth spaces.
+These actions include, but are not limited to, issuing a warning, requiring an apology, or instituting a permanent or temporary ban from some or all LinkedEarth spaces.

 ## How to Report Harassment and Discrimination